Tabithadejong/Tasty-Trails/README.md

 This project was made according to the Agile development structure.
 This means the following steps were taken before and during the development process:
 - Planning ahead with a vision board
 ![Mindmapping](media/readme-p4/mindmap.png)
+- A project was created; Tasty Trails
+  - Planning was added to this project in the form of user stories;
 - User stories
   - User stories were written and categorized.
 During the development process they were picked up one by one resulting in 9 closed User Stories.
 ![UserStories](media/readme-p4/user-stories.png)